A Guide to Cast Iron, Carbon Steel & Spun Iron Pans

 Carbon Steel Pans

-Carbon steel is used more often in France, where our favourite carbon steel frying pan (De Buyer Mineral B) is made.
+Carbon steel is used more often in France, where the popular De Buyer Mineral B pans are made.
 Carbon steel has also been used in China for centuries, where it is the traditional material for woks.

-Pros: It is more heat-responsive than cast iron, and due to its thinner construction and shape, easier to lift and manoeuvre.
+Pros: It is more heat-responsive than cast iron, due to its thinner construction and shape.
+It is typically easier to lift and manoeuvre.
 Because the colour changes from grey (not seasoned) to brown (on its way) to black (perfectly seasoned) over time, you have a visual cue to how strong the patina is.
-While some cooks prefer a uniform colour, just as many cooks prefer seeing their pan transform before their eyes.
+Many cooks like seeing their pan transform before their eyes, as a mark of their progress.

 Based in Shropshire, Netherton Foundry pans are 'spun' into shape on a lathe.
 They have a wide range of cookware, bakeware and accessories.